Coletonosh/angular-express-nw-template/README.md

   │   │   ├── main.ts                   # Entry point for the Angular application
   │   │   └── styles.scss               # Global styles for the Angular application
   │   │
+  │   ├── angular.json                  # Angular workspace configuration
+  │   ├── package.json                  # Project dependencies and scripts for the front
   │   ├── tsconfig.app.json             # TypeScript configuration for the Angular application
-  │   ├── tsconfig.json                 # Base TypeScript configuration
+  │   ├── tsconfig.json                 # Base TypeScript configuration for front
   │   └── tsconfig.spec.json            # TypeScript configuration for Angular tests
   │
   ├── assets/                           # Icons for the launcher